Medical Pharmacology (BSc)

 Our graduates have a range of opportunities on completion of the course.
 Many undertake further postgraduate training for biomedical research in academia or the private sector, while others pursue careers in the pharmaceutical industry or other biomedical fields.

 This course is taught by both science and medically qualified staff.
 As such it aims to provide a varied pharmacological education encompassing both basic science principles and clinically relevant applications of knowledge.
-A Professional Training Year (PTY) is in development and we hope to have this option available for students entering Cardiff University in 2017-18.

 |Next intake||September 2017|